-Your bank may ask you to answer some questions and fill out a form confirming what has happened, but it cannot delay your refund while it waits for you to return the form.
+When you make your claim, your bank may ask you some questions and get you to fill out a form stating what happened.
+But it can’t delay your refund while it waits for you to return the form.

-You should be aware that deliberately making a false claim that a payment was unauthorised is fraud and your bank could report it to the police.
+Deliberately making a false claim for a refund is fraud, and your bank could report it to the police.

 Why a refund can be refused

-Your bank can only refuse a refund for an unauthorised payment if:
+Your bank can only refuse to refund an unauthorised payment if:

-- it can prove you are at fault because you acted fraudulently or because you deliberately, or with 'gross negligence', failed to protect the details of your card, PIN or password in a way that allowed the transaction
+- it can prove you deliberately, or with 'gross negligence', failed to protect the details of your card, PIN or password in a way that allowed the payment

-- you told your bank about an unauthorised payment 13 months or more after the date it left your account, so make sure you contact the bank as soon as possible
+- you only told your bank about the unauthorised payment 13 months (or more) after the date it left your account

-Your bank may be able to claim money from one of your accounts to pay your debt in another account under its right to ‘set-off’.
+Your bank may be able to claim money from one of your accounts to pay your debt in another account.
+This is known as the right to set-off.

-This could happen if you miss loan or credit card payments and you also have a current or savings account with the bank.
+This could happen if you miss a loan or credit card payment and you also have a current or savings account with the bank.

 If a bank wants to claim money from your account to pay a debt, it should:

-- tell you about its right of set-off at least 14 days before it is used on your account for the first time, and where appropriate on any further occasion
+- tell you about its right to set-off at least 14 days before it's used on your account and, when appropriate, on any other occasions

-- estimate how much money needs to be left in your account to meet your priority debts and essential living expenses like a mortgage, rent and food bills
+- estimate how much money needs to be left in your account to meet your priority debts and essential living expenses like your mortgage, rent and food bills

 - refund you, in most cases, if the bank later realises that money taken in set-off was intended for those priority debts or essential living expenses

-- not use set-off on money it knows or should know is intended for certain purposes, such as where the NHS provided it for healthcare or a third party is entitled to the money
+- not use set-off on money it knows is intended for certain purposes, such as where the NHS provided it for healthcare, or a third party is entitled to the money

-- tell you promptly when set-off has been used on your account
+- tell you quickly when set-off has been used on your account

-The right to claim money from your account to pay a debt should also be clearly explained in your account terms and conditions.
+The right to claim money from your account to pay a debt should also be clearly explained in your account’s terms and conditions.